Invisible Empire // Crescent Moon: Singles and promotion

 In March 2013, Tunstall announced a UK tour in June and July to promote the album.
 Initial promotion was via the Internet, where the album's release was announced for June in Europe and Canada with the USA following in August.
 Most of the earliest promotion was on the radio.
 On 29 April, the first single, "Feel It All", was the first song from the album to be played on UK radio.
 She later promoted the album on The Culture Studio with Janice Forsyth (BBC Radio Scotland) on 13 May, where she performed acoustic versions of the album's opening track "Invisible Empire", "Made of Glass", where she explained the inspiration coming from her father's death, and the first acoustic version of "Feel it All".
 On 15 May, during the Jo Whiley Show, she played "Feel It All" and the Eye to the Telescope song "Other Side of the World".

 On 16 May, she promoted the song on Welsh radio with an interview with Louise Elliott on BBC Radio Wales.
 After the broadcast of "Feel It All (Band Jam)" (the version ultimately released for radio play), she explained the inspirations for the album stemming from her personal circumstances and from the Tucson desert.
 In the week after the release of Invisible Empire // Crescent Moon, Tunstall made appearances on some TV shows to play the lead single, including on Jools Holland and BBC Breakfast.

-IECM tour and Live CD
+Tour (2013)

 On 17 May 2013, Tunstall embarked on an Invisible Empire // Crescent Moon Tour to promote the album.
 Shows were scheduled all over the United Kingdom and United States, though the European and Asian shows were not then planned.
 On 20 June, Tunstall recorded her next live album after Live in London March 2011.
 Live Islington Assembly Hall was released on 21 June.

+Commercial performance

+In her native Scotland, Invisible Empire // Crescent Moon debuted at number seven on the Scottish Albums Chart, becoming her fourth top ten album in Scotland.
+In the United Kingdom, the album debuted and peaked at number 14 and stayed 11 weeks in the top 100, longer than her previous album Tiger Suit.
+In Europe, the album entered the Belgian charts at number 106 in Flanders, and 137 in Wallonia, and climbed to the 51st and 72nd position in its second week, surpassing Eye to the Telescope and Drastic Fantastic; it stayed in the top albums for four weeks.
+It peaked at number 84 in Netherlands, but failed to enter the German Albums Chart.
+On its first week of release, it reached 240 in France and 56 in Switzerland while the iTunes European Top 100 albums ranked Invisible Empire // Crescent Moon 50th.
+In Ireland, the album peaked at number 30.